segmentio/segment-docs/src/connections/storage/data-lakes/sync-reports.md

 ### Internal Error

-Internal errors occurr in Segment’s internal systems, and should resolve on their own.
+Internal errors occurr in Segment's internal systems, and should resolve on their own.
 If sync failures persist, [contact the Segment Support team](https://segment.com/help/contact/).

 ## FAQ